Kong/docs.konghq.com/app/_src/mesh/features/meshopa.md

   default:
     authConfig: # optional
       statusOnError: 413 # optional: defaults to 403. http statusCode to use when the connection to the agent failed.
-      onAgentFailure: allow # optional: one of 'allow' or 'deny', defaults to 'deny'. defines the behavior when communication with the agent fails or the policy execution fails.
+      onAgentFailure: Allow # optional: one of 'Allow' or 'Deny', defaults to 'deny'. defines the behavior when communication with the agent fails or the policy execution fails.
       requestBody: # optional
         maxSize: 1024 # the maximum number of bytes to send to the agent, if we exceed this, the request to the agent will have: `x-envoy-auth-partial-body: true`.
         sendRawBody: true # use when the body is not plaintext.
 The agent request will have `raw_body` instead of `body`